Welcome To The Oak Class Web Page

 * The school day for Oak Class begins at 8:50 am and ends at 3:30 pm.

 * PE is on Wednesday and Thursday: Your child will get changed at school.
 Please dress appropriately for the weather, no football kits.

 Dates for Your Diary

-We will then move on to a breath-taking book linking to the war topic called 'Stay Where You Are Then Leave' by John Boyne.
+The first book that we will read will link to the World War 1 topic an it is called called 'Stay Where You Are Then Leave' by John Boyne.
 I thoroughly enjoyed reading this over the summer holidays and can't wait to share it with you.
-The book will be the inspiration for us to write diaries and letters in role, recounts of events, descriptions and explanations.
+The book will be the inspiration for us to write diaries, letters in role, recounts of events and descriptions.